Guillotine partition: Computing a guillotine partition with a smallest edge-length

 In the minimum edge-length rectangular-partition problem, the goal is to partition the original rectilinear polygon into rectangles, such that the total edge length is a minimum.

 This problem can be solved in time $O(n^5)$ even if the raw polygon has holes.
 The algorithm uses dynamic programming based on the following observation: there exists a minimum-length guillotine rectangular partition in which every maximal line segment contains a vertex of the boundary.
 Therefore, in each iteration, there are $O(n)$ possible choices for the next guillotine cut, and there are altogether $O(n^4)$ subproblems.

 In the special case in which all holes are degenerate (single points), the minimum-length guillotine rectangular partition is at most 2 times the minimum-length rectangular partition.
 By a more careful analysis, it can be proved that the approximation factor is in fact at most 1.75.
 It is not known if the 1.75 is tight, but there is an instance in which the approximation factor is 1.5.
 Therefore, the guillotine partition provides a constant-factor approximation to the general problem, which is NP-hard.

 These results can be extended to a d-dimensional box: a guillotine-partition with minimum edge-length can be found in time $O(d n^{2 d + 1})$, and the total (d-1)-volume in the optimal guillotine-partition is at most $2d-4+4/d$ times that of an optimal d-box partition.

 Arora and Mitchell used the guillotine-partitioning technique to develop polynomial-time approximation schemes for various geometric optimization problems.

 Number of guillotine partitions

-Besides the computational problems, guillotine partitions were also studied from a combinatorial perspective.
+Besides the computational problems, guillotine partitions were also studied from a combinatorial perspective as so called guillotine rectangulations.
 Suppose a given rectangle should be partitioned into smaller rectangles using guillotine cuts only.
 Obviously, there are infinitely many ways to do this, since even a single cut can take infinitely many values.
 However, the number of structurally-different guillotine partitions is bounded.